 Sacred History.-The historical facts that are narrated in the Gospels and in the Acts of the Apostles are studied, and their significance in the development of the Kingdom of God emphasized.
-To be given in 1910-'11.
-The work is based on the sources.
+The work is based on Van Andel's "Bijbelsche Geschiedenis." and "Smith's Biblical History."
+Given in 1908-1909.